 The credits presented from baccalaureate-level study must parallel those required in the Bachelor of Music in Performance curriculum at Shenandoah Conservatory.
-For Voice majors, a minimum of four semesters language study at the undergraduate level is required for all entering graduate students in Performance: one semester each of French, German and Italian with an additional semester in French or German.
+A minimum of three semesters language study at the undergraduate or graduate level is required for all entering master's students in Vocal Performance: one semester each of French or German with an additional semester either language.
 Deficiencies in this area will be identified in the initial transcript analysis by the associate dean for graduate studies.
 All identified deficiencies based on transcript analysis by the associate dean for graduate studies must be made up and may apply toward the Master of Music in Performance curriculum as electives only when a parallel class is available at the graduate level.
 Requirements from undergraduate study include a solo recital and coursework in form and analysis.
-Additional requirements for Voice applicants include languages, diction and a survey course in vocal literature.
+Voice students have additional requirements in language and diction.